-- Major haemorrhage control over all other interventions - Management of correctable causes in order of clinical need: - Oxygenation / ventilation - Exclusion of tension pneumothorax by insertion of bilateral intercostal catheters - Administration of Normal Saline 20mL/kg IV/IO - Standard cardiac arrest management including rhythm check following the trauma priorities
+- Major haemorrhage control over all other interventions - Management of correctable causes in order of clinical need: - Hypoxia - Tension pneumothorax - Hypovolaemia - Standard cardiac arrest management concurrent to addressing correctable causes (if resources permit)

-- Consider medical cause in cases where the Hx, MOI or injuries are inconsistent with traumatic cardiac arrest, or patient is in VF / VT.
-If any doubt exists as to the cause of arrest, treat as per Medical Cardiac Arrest - Control of major haemorrhage can be achieved with tourniquets, haemostatic dressings and/or direct pressure - Undifferentiated blunt trauma: A pelvic splint should be applied after other interventions.
-Where pelvic fracture is clearly contributing to cardiac arrest, a pelvic splint may be applied earlier
+- Patients aged < 16 years in traumatic cardiac arrest - Consider medical cause in cases where the history, mechanism or injuries are inconsistent with traumatic cardiac arrest, or the patient is in VF / VT.
+If any doubt exists as to the cause of arrest, treat as per CPG P0201-1 Medical Cardiac Arrest.